WorldModelers/CorpusIngestionAndAssembly/docs/eidos.md

 $ docker build -f ./Docker/DockerfileLoopDist2 -t clulab/eidos-dart .
 ```

 Again these instructions have made assumptions about pre-installed tools.
 In order to run the image, only [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) need to have been installed.
-To build the image, one needs [sbt](https://www.scala-sbt.org/download.html), `Java`, and `unzip`. and then Eidos needs to have been downloaded, probably from [GitHub](https://github.com/clulab/eidos) with a tool like [git](https://git-scm.com/downloads) or one of its many GUIs.
+To build the image, one needs [sbt](https://www.scala-sbt.org/download.html), `Java`, and `unzip`, and then Eidos needs to have been downloaded, probably from [GitHub](https://github.com/clulab/eidos) with a tool like [git](https://git-scm.com/downloads) or one of its many GUIs.
 Command sequences begin from the main Eidos project directory.

 <a id="w4"></a>